 Each year, many millions of business transactions take place.
 Occasionally, disagreements develop over these business transactions.
 Many of these disputes are resolved by arbitration, the voluntary submission of a dispute to an impartial person or persons for final and binding determination.
 Arbitration has proven to be an effective way to resolve these disputes privately, promptly, and economically.

-The American Arbitration Association (AAA), a not-for-profit, public service organization, offers a broad range of dispute resolution services to business executives, attorneys, individuals, trade associations, unions, management, consumers, families, communities, and all levels of government.
+The America n Arbitration Association® (AAA), a not-for-profit, public service organization, offers a broad range of dispute resolution services to business executives, attorneys, individuals, trade associations, unions, management, consumers, families, communities, and all levels of government.
 Services are available through AAA headquarters in New York and through offices located in major cities throughout the United States.
 Hearings may be held at locations convenient for the parties and are not limited to cities with AAA offices.
-In addition, the AAA serves as a center for education and training, issues specialized publications, and conducts research on all forms of out-of-court dispute settlement.
+In addition, the AAA serves as a center for education and training, issues specialized publications, and conducts research on various forms of alternative dispute resolution.